India’s coronavirus fight people driven; gets great strength from COVID warriors: PM Modi | Politics

 India’s coronavirus fight people driven; gets great strength from COVID warriors: PM Modi

+The Union government on Thursday launched a public awareness drive as part of its fight against COVID-19, with Prime Minister Narendra Modi and his ministerial colleagues asking people to follow precautions like wearing masks and maintaining social distancing to defeat the coronavirus pandemic.
+The start of a 'jan andolan' (mass movement) campaign comes in view of upcoming festivals, winter season and opening up of the economy, as a lack of adherence to recommended precautions can increase cases of the infection.

-India’s coronavirus fight is people driven and gets great strength from its COVID warriors, Prime Minister Narendra Modi said on Thursday as he urged people to follow COVID appropriate behaviour.
-He made the appeal to people to follow social distancing norms and expressed confidence that the fight against the pandemic will be won.
+Modi said India's coronavirus fight is people-driven and gets great strength from its COVID warriors.
+He also urged the masses to unite to fight the virus.
+Home Minister Amit Shah said a global pandemic like COVID-19 can be fought only when all countrymen come together.

-The Ministry of Information and Broadcasting had on Wednesday said the prime minister will launch a 'jan andolan' campaign for COVID appropriate behaviour on Thursday with a tweet in view of the upcoming festivals, winter season and opening up of the economy.
-"India’s COVID-19 fight is people driven and gets great strength from our COVID warriors," Modi said.
-He said collective efforts have helped save many lives.
-"We have to continue the momentum and protect our citizens from the virus," the PM tweeted using the hashtag 'Unite2FightCorona'.
+Using the hashtag 'Unite2FightCorona', Prime Minister Modi tweeted,"We have to continue the momentum and protect our citizens from the virus."
 "Let us #Unite2FightCorona!
 Let us always remember: Wear a mask.
 Wash hands.
 Follow social distancing.
-Practice ‘Do Gaj Ki Doori.’
+Practice 'Do Gaj Ki Doori.'
 Together, we will succeed.
 Together, we will win against COVID-19," he said in another tweet.
-PTI ASK SRY.
+Modi appealed to people to follow social distancing norms and expressed confidence that the fight against the pandemic will be won.
+Collective efforts have helped save many lives, the prime minister said.
+Shah urged people to join the mass awareness campaign launched by Modi and play a key role in making India free of this pandemic.

+Wearing mask, maintaining distance of two yards and frequently washing hands are the only three mantras to protect oneself from the coronavirus, he said.
+Information and Broadcasting Minister Prakash Javadekar echoed similar views, saying these precautions are our "security shield" as the country unlocks and marches towards becoming 'Aatmanirbhar Bharat'.
+He asked people to keep following "COVID-appropriate behaviour".

+In a tweet, BJP president J P Nadda thanked Modi for his call for a mass movement against the pandemic and said everyone will follow his suggestions..

 - READ MORE ON: